lukaszkups/lukaszkups-old/content/blog/0005_sending_emails_with_meteor.md

 #Sending emails with Meteor.js

-##This is a personal wrap-up explanation available in [official Meteor.js documentation](http://docs.meteor.com)
+##This is a personal wrap-up explanation of the code available in [official Meteor.js documentation](http://docs.meteor.com)

 Today I had to implement contact form for one of my Meteor.js project.
 At first I've jumped to official Meteor.js documentation and analyse email mechanics.